How to do more than just make it through each day with your toddler. Tips to structure your toddler’s day and really thrive!

-These three months can be really easy or a bit of a challenge.
+These three months of 15-18 months old can be really easy or a bit of a challenge.
 They might be really easy if your toddler sticks to two naps a day.
 If your toddler moves to one, however, you might find yourself wondering what to do with your child during all of this extra time.

 By 15 months old, most toddlers are walking and can say at least one word.
 I personally love toddlers.
 They are so fun.
 Everything around them is so fascinating, and as you spend time with them, you come to see and hear things you hadn’t paid attention to in years.

 Much of the advice for 15-18 months is the same as 12-15 months.
-After listing the different activities for the day and special considerations for each activity, I am going to delve into the whys behind the activities to help you keep a focus in mind while you do it.
+In this post, I will list the different activities for the day and special considerations for each activity, I am going to delve into the whys behind the activities to help you keep a focus in mind while you do it.
 Having a goal to work toward is a big difference between making it through the day and more than making it through the day.

-Be sure to see this post for schedule ideas: Sample Schedules: One Year and Up
+Be sure to also see this post for schedule ideas: Sample Schedules: One Year and Up

 Post Contents